Jenguk42/Jenguk42.github.io/_posts/DB Project/2025-07-13-KS Progress log (13.07.25).md

 ---

 ## 📌 Summary
-- CSV 인코딩 문제 해결 및 UTF-8 with BOM 저장
+- Resolved CSV encoding issues by converting to UTF-8 with BOM
-- 트리거로 `expiry_date` 자동 관리 설정
+- Implemented trigger for automated expiry date updates
-- CLI에서 `LOAD DATA LOCAL INFILE`로 데이터 삽입 성공
+- Successfully inserted data using CLI and `LOAD DATA LOCAL INFILE`
-- RDS 접속 후 문제 없이 적용 완료
+- Completed RDS import and structure update